 Michael leads the technical delivery of client projects as well as developing tools and methods aimed at removing risk and costs from Oracle ERP upgrades and implementations.

-HCM In Focus 2018 Adapt to meet your employee engagement and regulatory challenges with Oracle HR.
-Today, modern HR departments are facing increasing demands to attract and retain the best talent, respond to a constant stream of legislative change (e.g. GDPR, Gender...
+How can Oracle HCM support better employee engagement and legislative changes?
+Join us at HCM In Focus 2018 Today, modern HR departments are facing increasing demands to attract and retain the best talent, respond to a constant stream of legislative change (e.g. GDPR,...

 It is easy to assume that all Clouds are the same and choose a Cloud such as Azure or Amazon for hosting Oracle.
 However, this is not the case.
 There are additional costs which often get overlooked, it’s crucial that organisations consider all their options and...